The refresh rate is the number of times a display refreshes in a second to show a new image. The unit of frequency is Hz (hertz).

 Therefore, 144Hz means the display refreshes 144 times per second to show a new image, 120Hz means the display refreshes 120 times per second to show a new image, and so on.

-With 120Hz, 144Hz, 240Hz and even 600Hz (Plasma TVs only), refresh rate gets a lot of attention in the marketing of HDTVs and computer monitors.
-What is this, you may ask?
+With 120Hz, 144Hz, 240Hz, 360Hz and even 540Hz displays, the refresh rate gets a lot of attention in the marketing of HDTVs and computer monitors.

 If a movie is shot at 24 frames per second, then the source content only shows 24 different images per second.
 Similarly, a display with a display rate of 60Hz shows 60 “frames” per second.

 It’s not really frames, because the display will refresh 60 times each second even if not a single pixel changes and the display only shows the source fed to it.
-However, the analogy is still an easy way to understand the core concept behind refresh rate.
+However, the analogy is still an easy way to understand the core concept behind the refresh rate.

-Just remember, the display only shows the source fed to it, and therefore, a higher refresh rate may not improve your experience if your refresh rate is already higher than the frame rate of your source.
+Just remember, the display only shows the source fed to it, and thus, a higher refresh rate may not improve your experience if your refresh rate is already higher than the frame rate of your source.